gablemathias/gabematt-personal-blog/index.md

 ---

 Hey 👋
-I’m a full-stack developer and Rubyist.
+I'm a software developer and photographer.
-I love to test stuff, try new technologies and share some knowledge.
+I love to test stuff and share some knowledge.
+My tech stack include: Java, SpringBoot, Ruby and Rails.